senalbulumulle/dotfiles/nvim/README.md

 # SenalVim

 ## Introduction
 SenalVim is the best Neovim Configuration Setup designed for Senal.
-Unlike other Neovim Setups, SenalVim has many benefits for any use-case.